faleite/42_netpratice/README.md

 - [x] Level 9
 - [x] Level 10

-### Subnet Mask (Máscara de subrede)
+### Subnet Mask
-- A máscara de subrede é um número de 32 bits que serve para separar a parte da rede da parte do host.
+- The subnet mask is a 32-bit number used to separate the network part from the host part.

 |Subnet Mask 	|CIDR |	Binary Notation| 	Network Bits| 	Host Bits| 	Available Addresses|
 | -           | -   | -              | -            | -          | -                   |